miki-hermann/learn-horn-2sat/README.md

 Horn closure of a set of vectors.

-Both learning algorithms produce the learned Horn or 2SAT formulas, respectively, from positive and negative examples.
-Each example is a vectors of positive integer values separated by commas, preceded by an indicator (first value on the line).
-The leading indicator is 0 for a negative example and 1 for a positive example.
+Both learning algorithms produce the learned Horn or 2SAT formulas, respectively, from positive and negative samples.
+Each sample is a vectors of positive integer values separated by commas, preceded by an indicator (first value on the line).
+The leading indicator is 0 for a negative sample and 1 for a positive sample.

 Detailed description of the algorithms together with the syntax of produced formulas is in the file `paper.pdf`.